 West India Lock is owned by Canal and River Trust (CRT), which must be booked in advance.
 Availability is restricted to one hour either side of high water at London Bridge (minus approximately 20 minutes) between 7.00am to 4.30pm.
 Only where you have a confirmed berth or booked visitor mooring is there no charge.
 Plus, you’ll need full salvage cover / wreck removal insurance to enter West India Dock.
 To book the lock, call West India Marine Control on 0303 040 4040 or emailing CRT’s customer service team.
 You can also book online.

-Teddington Lock is owned by the Environment Agency, which is manned 24/7 and does not require to be booked.
+Teddington Lock is owned by the Environment Agency, which is manned 24/7 and does not require booking.
 The lock office telephone number is: 02089 408723

 Richmond Lock and Half Tide Weir

-Richmond Lock is owned by the Port of London Authority, is manned 24/7 and does not require to be booked.
+Richmond Lock is owned by the Port of London Authority, is manned 24/7 and does not require booking.
 A fee is payable if using the lock.
 However, for around 2 hours either side of high water, the weir sluice gates are raised, allowing free passage of craft.
 Where possible, schedule your transit to pass through the barrier during this time.
-The lock foreman can be contacted on: 0208 940 0634 and further details about the lock can be found here.
+The lock keeper can be contacted on: 0208 940 0634 and further details about the lock can be found here.